Doctor Who 50 years trailer: Filming and production

-The images of Matt Smith (Eleventh Doctor) and Jenna Coleman (Clara Oswald) were captured on 2 September 2013 in London, while Smith's narration was recorded on 5 October.
+The images of Matt Smith (Eleventh Doctor) and Jenna Coleman (Clara Oswald) were captured on 2 September 2013 in London, while Smith's narration was recorded on 5 October during recording of "The Time of the Doctor".
 Many of the camera movements were recreated in the software Flame.
 To do this, the cameras were tracked and stabilised, before being recreated into a stable camera movement.
 This stable movement allowed the inclusion of more subtle references from the show.

 The still of William Hartnell (First Doctor) is the first image of the actor to be presented in high-resolution colour.
-To create the image, director Matt Lossaso sourced a black-and-white image from the episode The Web Planet (1965), and spent hours placing elements from a double over the top of the original still in Adobe Photoshop to manipulate the image to colour.
+To create the image, Losasso sourced a black-and-white image from the episode The Web Planet (1965), and spent hours placing elements from a double over the top of the original still in Adobe Photoshop to manipulate the image to colour.
 Following this, Framestore visual effects supervisor Oliver Bersey added slight edits, before adding subtle 2D manipulations to give a 3D effect.
 Bersey also created a matte painting of the vast landscape that appears at the end of the trailer.

+Release and reception

+The BBC announced the trailer on 19 October 2013 alongside a promotional image of all eleven Doctors.
+The trailer aired on BBC One the same day at approximately 8:20 p.m., after Strictly Come Dancing, and was subsequently released on YouTube.
+The Verge's Ellis Hamburger called it "essential viewing for any Doctor Who fan", and Radio Times felt it "was the sort of thing that could only have been made for a fanbase as fervent as Doctor Who's". #SaveTheDay trended on Twitter after the trailer was released, and the video received almost one million views on YouTube within two days.